axon-rl/gem/gem/envs/game_env/wikigame/README.md

 ## How to Use

 ### Quickstart
-[This repository](https://github.com/N00bcak/playing-wikigame) contains a **relatively** up-to-date project which can run the WikiGame environment, though some hiccups may occur due to platform and hardware differences.
+[This (somewhat disorganized) repository](https://github.com/N00bcak/playing-wikigame) contains a **relatively** up-to-date project which can run the WikiGame environment, though some hiccups may occur due to platform and hardware differences.

 ### Manual Setup

 #### Kiwix
 Go to [setup_kiwix.sh](./setup_kiwix.sh) for a script that automates the setup of the Kiwix backend on MacOS.
+(You will also need this script for testing!)

-For Linux, the [quickstart repository](https://github.com/N00bcak/playing-wikigame) contains a Linux flavor of the setup script.
+For Linux, there is a [quickstart repository](https://github.com/N00bcak/playing-wikigame) containing a Linux flavor of the setup script.

 Ensure that:
 - You have enough disk space to store the ZIM file.